JoinCODED/WS-Dart-M8-Classes/01_classes/10_super_class_constructor.md

 }
 ```

-We added a constructor to our `Animal` class, but as soon as we did that, we got the following error:
+We added a constructor to our `Animal` class, but once we did that, we got the following error:

 ```
 The superclass 'Animal' doesn't have a zero argument constructor.
 ```

-And to solve this we need to call the super constructor inside the sub class `Fish`:
+To solve this, we need to call the super constructor inside the sub class `Fish`:

 ```dart
 class Fish extends Animal {